 - Take prerequisite courses to start the program.

-View / Download Complete EMT Program Admission Requirements
+View / Download Complete EMS Program Admission Requirements

 At UCC, you can earn a variety of certificates and degrees that can enhance your current career or place you in the workforce sooner.
 Plus, UCC offers:

 • Expert faculty dedicated to teaching

 UCC's EMS program boasts a student success rate of 90 percent.
 Program staff are dedicated to preparing you for positions in the field.